 An outside committee member is required to both ensure fairness and due process for the student in the examination and to ensure that the student is examined across the breadth of knowledge represented by their field of study.
-An outside member is typically from a different graduate program than the student’s major field; however see the question below.
+An outside member is typically from a graduate program other than the student’s major field; however see the question below.

 Yes, if approved by the program and collegiate unit.